jaysalOC3/ElectionPhysicalSecurityAssessment/Docs/Models/Assessment.md

     - "completed"
   - Default: "invited"
   - Description: The status of the user's participation in the assessment.
+- **permission**
+  - Type: ForeignKey
+  - Related Model: UserAssessmentPermission
+  - On Delete: CASCADE
+  - Description: The permission associated with the user's access to the assessment.

 # AssessmentQuestion model represents a question in an assessment
 ## AssessmentQuestion